arcualberta/AudioSegmentation/README.md

 [modelPath] and [filePath] are the path to the trained model file and the path to the audio file to be processed.

 - The output will be print to stdout, and it will be a list of zeros and ones, which is the segmentation result.
-(0 stands for voice, 1 stands for noise)
+(0 stands for voice, 1 stands for noise) Each single number represents the audio chunk of the model's step size in order.
 - If an 'unknown format" error message pops up during the process, this is probably due to sampling rate of a audio file is higher than 48K is not supported.
 In this case, try to uncomment all of the commented code and redo the process.